International Development Studies BA

 4 Areas of Emphasis to Choose From

-Declare International Development Studies as a major, a major (co-op), a minor or as a specialization within the Bachelor of Arts program.
-Take core courses in international development theory and then, as part of the major, choose one of four areas of emphasis to pursue:
+Declare International Development Studies (IDS) as a major, a major (co-op), a minor or as a specialization within the Bachelor of Arts program.
+Take core courses in international development theory and then choose one of four areas of emphasis to pursue (major paths only):

 - Agriculture and Food Security